-Culloden House - John Ross RobertsonBuilt for John Ross Robertson, Culloden House stood on the east side of Sherbourne St, just south of Gerrard.
-Built for John Ross Robertson, Culloden House stood on the east side of Sherbourne St, just south of Gerrard.
-The earliest pictures I could find were from 1888 (or maybe 1884), and the latest was from May 1953.
-The house was later occupied by Ontario Provincial Police college.
-Ironically, considering John Ross Robertson's vast legacy, I couldn't find any other information about the house!You can learn more about John Ross Robertson (1841-1918) in his Dictionary of Canadian Biography entry which describes him as a "journalist, publisher, philanthropist, historian, and sportsman."
-He also published a six volume set: Robertson's landmarks of Toronto : a collection of historical sketches of the old town of York, from 1792 until 1837, and of Toronto from 1834 to 1908 Before his death he donated a huge collection of "historical materials, pictures, maps, books, and other documents" to the Toronto Public Library. |
+Culloden House - John Ross RobertsonBuilt for John Ross Robertson, Culloden House still stands on the east side of Sherbourne St, just south of Gerrard. he stable and coach house were added in 1882, and the veranda was envlosed in 1903.
+The house was later occupied by Ontario Provincial Police college, and now serves as the Robertson House Crisis Care Centre / Captain John T. Douglas House.You can learn more about John Ross Robertson (1841-1918) in his Dictionary of Canadian Biography entry which describes him as a "journalist, publisher, philanthropist, historian, and sportsman."
+He also published a six volume set: Robertson's landmarks of Toronto : a collection of historical sketches of the old town of York, from 1792 until 1837, and of Toronto from 1834 to 1908 Before his death he donated a huge collection of "historical materials, pictures, maps, books, and other documents" to the Toronto Public Library.

 List of all subjects.
 You can also see all the historic photos for a given neighbourhood.
 We also have a list of all the photos arranged by date.